Handling uploading and downloading files are very common jobs in most of the web applications. Spring Boot provides the MultipartFile

 The FileSystemStorageService

-class throws exceptions in case of unexpected scenarios, for example, the file requested by the user might not exist.
+class throws exceptions in case of unexpected scenarios.
+For example, the file requested by the user might not exist.

-The first exception is StorageException
+The StorageException

 StorageException.java